twohlix/code_katas/README.md

-code_katas
+Code Katas
 ==========

-Code Katas for my year of focused improvement.
+[Code Katas](http://codekata.pragprog.com/) for my year of focused improvement on being a software developer.